 “We discuss our process, our manufacturers, and ultimately, we want to also be discussing sexual harassment and gender inequality in an open book manner.
 It has been a taboo subject for a long time, and we want to change that,” she said.

 Key players in the denim supply chain stepped up to assist the designers with their mission.
-Isko produce the garments and finessed the designs with Goldschmied and Meyer at their Creative Room in Italy.
+Isko produced the garments and finessed the designs with Goldschmied and Meyer at their Creative Room in Italy.
 (Isko is also providing the financial backing for several We Wear The Pants pop-ups across the U.S. this summer.)
 Trims company Metalbottoni and finishing technology specialist Tonello also donated their time and effort to the collection.

 “We are so fortunate to have these companies, that are the best in their industries, supporting this project.
 These companies as a whole, not just individuals, are preaching that they support women, hire women, and treat them as equals.
 It’s pretty fantastic,” Meyer said.